AlexRojasB/Walletico/README.md

 ## Platforms

-Wallent app is available for this platflorms:
+Walletico app is available for this platflorms:

 - Android
 - iOS